 Entrepreneurship is a “life-skill” that does not end once an individual opens a business, starts a not-for-profit, or joins an existing organization.

-Classes introduce students to an entrepreneurial skill set with significant emphasis on collaborative and creative learning, in addition to a more directed study of business methodology.
+- Classes introduce students to an entrepreneurial skill set with a significant emphasis on collaborative and creative learning, in addition to a more directed study of business methodology.

 Students will learn to:

 - Experiment with and implement new ideas.

 - Apply the knowledge acquired in the classroom to the development of a new business venture.

 - Create opportunities that utilize their initiatives and their talents.